(Not actually Rohmer in this picture - isn't Paris photogenic?)

 New York : F. Ungar, c1979.

-Note: Many of Rohmer's films are available in VHS or DVD.
-This listing tracks the availability in DVD and VHS: Titles available on VHS in the United States.
+Note: Many of Rohmer's films are available on video.
+This listing tracks the availability in DVD: Titles available in the United States.

 Rohmer E-LIST

-Rohmer-L has regrouped and can now be found at: http://groups.yahoo.com/group/21stcenturyrohmer-l
+Rohmer-L has regrouped and can now be found at: groups.google.com/group/eric-rohmer-for-the-ages?hl=en

 Please join us.